PS5 restock update: Track today on Twitter, Walmart, Target and more

-PS5 restock could be making a comeback this week.
-Earlier this morning, Best Buy had surprise PS5 restock (they've since sold out).
-While we don't expect to see any PS5 discounts over the upcoming holiday weekend, retailers might sneak in a PS5 restock during their Memorial Day sales.
+PS5 restock has been a mixed bag this week.
+While Best Buy had a surprise PS5 restock on Monday, Tuesday was quiet excluding an overpriced bundle we saw at Urban Outfitters.
+However, with the upcoming holiday weekend, retailers might sneak in a PS5 restock during their Memorial Day sales.

 So we're here to help you secure PS5 stock when inventory returns, by tracking rumored PS5 restocks on Twitter and keeping an eye out for surprise PS5 drops from dozens of retailers.
 We've also pulled together a list of the top U.S. retailers, including Target, GameStop, and Amazon that sell the PS5 and PS5 Digital Edition.
 Be sure to bookmark this page and check back often for the latest updates on all things PS5.